-id - Index number of scheme - the next available number will be entered automatically.
+- id Index number of scheme the next available number will be entered automatically. - Allowed: any positive integer. - description Short description this is used in tables so make sure it's not too long. - Allowed: any text. - isolate_display Sets whether or not fields for this scheme are displayed in a detailed isolate record this can be overridden by user preference. - Allowed: allele only/sequence/hide. - main_display Sets whether or not fields for this scheme are displayed in a main results table by default this can be overridden by user preference. - Allowed: true/false. - query_field Sets whether or not fields for this scheme can be used in queries by default this can be overridden by user preference. - Allowed: true/false. - query_status Sets whether a dropdown list box should be displayed in the query interface to filter results based on profile completion for this scheme this can be overridden by user preference. - Allowed: true/false.

-- Allowed: any positive integer. - description Short description this is used in tables so make sure it's not too long. - Allowed: any text. - isolate_display Sets whether or not fields for this scheme are displayed in a detailed isolate record this can be overridden by user preference. - Allowed: allele only/sequence/hide. - main_display Sets whether or not fields for this scheme are displayed in a main results table by default this can be overridden by user preference. - Allowed: true/false. - query_field Sets whether or not fields for this scheme can be used in queries by default this can be overridden by user preference. - Allowed: true/false. - query_status Sets whether a dropdown list box should be displayed in the query interface to filter results based on profile completion for this scheme this can be overridden by user preference. - Allowed: true/false. - analysis Sets whether or not alleles for this locus can be used in analysis functions by default this can be overridden by user preference. - Allowed: true/false. - dbase name Name of segdef database (system name) containing scheme profiles (optional). - Allowed: any text. - dbase_host Resolved name of IP address of database host leave blank if running on the same machine as the isolate database (optional). - Allowed: network address, e.g. 129.67.26.52 or zoo-oban.zoo.ox.ac.uk - dbase_port Network port on which the sequence definition database server is listening leave blank unless using a non-standard port, 5432 (optional). - Allowed: integer. - dbase_user Name of user with permission to access the sequence definition database depending on the database configuration you may be able to leave this blank (optional). - Allowed: any text (no spaces). - dbase_password Password of database user again depending on the database configuration you may be able to leave this blank (optional). - Allowed: any text (no spaces). - dbase_table Table in the sequence definition database that contains profiles for this scheme.
-If the definition database uses BIGSdb this will be 'scheme_X' where X is the scheme id number in the sequef database. - Allowed: any text (no spaces). - display_order Integer reflecting the display position for this scheme within the interface (optional). - Allowed: any integer. - allow_missing_loci Allow profile definitions to contain '0' (locus missing) or 'N' (any allele).
+- analysis Sets whether or not alleles for this locus can be used in analysis functions by default this can be overridden by user preference. - Allowed: true/false. - dbase_name Name of seqdef database (system name) containing scheme profiles (optional). - Allowed: any text. - dbase_host Resolved name of IP address of database host leave blank if running on the same machine as the isolate database (optional). - Allowed: network address, e.g. 129.67.26.52 or zoo-oban.zoo.ox.ac.uk - dbase_port Network port on which the sequence definition database server is listening leave blank unless using a non-standard port, 5432 (optional). - Allowed: integer. - dbase_user Name of user with permission to access the sequence definition database depending on the database configuration you may be able to leave this blank (optional). - Allowed: any text (no spaces). - dbase_password Password of database user again depending on the database configuration you may be able to leave this blank (optional). - Allowed: any text (no spaces). - dbase_id Id of scheme in the sequence definition database. - Allowed: any integer. - display_order Integer reflecting the display position for this scheme within the interface (optional). - Allowed: any integer. - allow_missing_loci Allow profile definitions to contain '0' (locus missing) or 'N' (any allele).